 With around 1.25 million American diabetic patients, the prevalence of neuropathic conditions arising from diabetes is widespread.
 Nerves play a vital role in almost all body functions, and damaged nerves cause a wide range of symptoms that can affect major organ systems.
-Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the team at US Neuropathy Centers have helped countless patients in Marietta and Atlanta, Georgia, reduce pain and address any symptoms that result from diabetic neuropathy.
+Stephen Barrett, DPM, Sequioa DuCasse, DPM, MS, and the team at US Neuropathy Centers have helped countless patients in Marietta, Georgia reduce pain and address any symptoms that result from diabetic neuropathy.
 Call the office or use the online booking tool to schedule your appointment and start treatment today.

 Neuropathy is a term that refers to nerve damage or diseases that affect your nerve function.

 Your nerves are specialized cells that transmit messages from your brain to other parts of your body, known as nerve impulses.
 These impulses control muscle movements, relay sensory information back to your brain, and much more.